Most Singapore itineraries are by travellers, but what better way to see the island than with one created by locals 😉

 Kusu Island is also a fishing hot spot, with groupers and silver moonies commonly spotted.
 Oh, and you’ll find plenty of adorable tortoises residing there.
 Kusu means tortoise in Hokkien, after all!

 *Pro-tip: If you’d like to squeeze all three islands into your Singapore itinerary, we’d recommend visiting Kusu Island first as it only takes around an hour to explore.
 Then you can spend the rest of your day relaxing at St John’s and Lazarus Islands.
+Else, book an island-hopping tour for convenience!

 Day 5: Enjoy a full day of excitement at Sentosa, Singapore’s island of fun